aliencube/AzureFunctions.Extensions/docs/openapi.md

 * `ContentType`: defines the content type of the response body payload. eg) `application/json` or `text/xml`
 * `BodyType`: defines the type of the response payload.
 * `Description`: is the description of the response body payload.
+* `Summary`: is the summary of the response body payload.